john9francis/john9francis.github.io/README.md

 I care about creating safe, reliable, and performant software.
 I have had experience working with and developing Geant4 applications, and have many side-projects on my [github page.](https://github.com/john9francis)

-In my free time I like spending time with my wife, 1.5-year-old son, and dog.
+In my free time I like spending time with my wife, kids, and dog.
 I also do some game development, and am proud to present some of my games at [john9francis.itch.io](https://john9francis.itch.io/).
-I like being active whether it be skateboarding, going to the gym, and spending time outside.
+I like being active whether it be skateboarding, going to the gym, or spending time outside.

 ## External Links:
 * [Github](https://github.com/john9francis/)